stolarinhoo/Sentinel-2-Satellite-Images-Semantic-Segmentation-with-U-NET_Deep-Learning-approach/readme.md

 # Sentinel-2 Satellite Images Semantic Segmentation with U-NET: A Deep Learning Approach

-Welcome to this repository, which houses the complete codebase used for training and evaluating a U-NET model that specializes in the semantic segmentation of Sentinel-2 satellite imagery.
-This project is a deep learning endeavor, leveraging the power of neural networks to understand and classify satellite imagery.
-The repository was created in conjunction with my master's thesis, which focused on studying land cover changes in and around urban areas using this model.
+Welcome to this repository, which contains the complete codebase for training and evaluating a U-NET model designed for semantic segmentation of Sentinel-2 satellite imagery.
+This project harnesses the power of deep learning to analyze and classify satellite images, with a particular focus on understanding land cover changes in and around urban areas.

 The deep learning model was trained with 1,728 training samples and validated with 172 samples.
 The model achieved a precision of approximately 75% for correctly predicted classes, demonstrating its effectiveness in classifying land cover from satellite images.